LGTOman/av_ddct_recall/readme.md

 # Introduction

 This Avamar script will recall backups from the Data Domain Cloud Tier.
-It is meant to be used with older versions of Avamar that are not intergrated with Data Domain Cloud Tier.
+It is meant to be used with older versions of Avamar that are not integrated with Data Domain Cloud Tier.

 # Installation